 Of course I read stories about a few things concerning Japan and so I felt prepared.

-One thing was that they’d stare at you like WOAH, but at that time I didn’t recognize it at all.
+One thing was that they’d stare at you a lot, but at that time I didn’t recognize it at all.

 I was almost disappointed at the lack of staring.

 Why is your experience as tourist often so much different from people who actually live in Japan?

 Well, there might be many reasons, but I think it’s because most of you (esp. for your first visit) choose the major tourist spots such as Tokyo or Kyoto.

 Naturally there are a lot of foreign visitors and Japanese people there are used to seeing foreigners.
 They even expect foreigners to be there.

 Thus, there will be much less staring.